WSU-kduncan/cicdf25-Kiranrdm/README-CD.md

 - I used this `https://github.com/adnanh/webhook` and the lecture videos in Pilot to get and idea of how to write hooks.

 - I didn't use this but it kind of just helped me understand it a little.
 This is how i got my webhook.service, by doing `sudo vim /usr/lib/systemd/system/webhook.service`.
-I wasnt sure about webhook service file so i prompted ChatGPT for an example of a webhook.service file and this is what it gave me:
+I wasnt sure about webhook service file so i prompted ChatGPT for an example of a webhook.service since I couldnt find one in [adnanh webhook](https://github.com/adnanh/webhook).
+  This is what it gave me:
   ```bash
   [Unit]
   Description=Webhook Service